Skip to cookie consent Skip to main content

 Floatation

-Also known as restricted environmental stimulation technique (REST), float therapy uses a shallow pool of high-density Epsom salt, sometimes called a float tank, located inside a private, soundproof, darkened chamber to create a sense of weightlessness as your entire body floats in the water.
+Also known as restricted environmental stimulation technique (REST), float therapy uses a shallow pool of high-density Epsom salt to create a sense of full-body weightlessness.
 This effortless floating counteracts the effects of gravity, promoting deep relaxation and easing muscle and joint tension.
 The sensory deprivation experienced during float therapy helps to calm the mind and enhance mental focus.
-Floatation therapy sessions last sixty minutes and are ideal following an intense training session, or as a relaxing treatment on your “off” day.
+Float therapy is a great way to supplement your mindfulness and meditation practices through regular dedicated time to quiet the body and mind and focus on the breath.

-• Reduced stress and anxiety by stimulating the parasympathetic nervous system
+• Reduced stress and anxiety through the controlled removal of sensory stimuli to the parasympathetic nervous system

 • Better sleep quality